knah/VRCMods/README.md

 Current features:
  - Visual and audible notifications (configurable)
  - Toggleable per instance type (public/friends/private)
+ - Can be set to highlight friends or show only friends

 ## MirrorResolutionUnlimiter
 Headset and display resolutions increase each year, and yet VRChat limits mirror resolution to 2048 pixels per eye.
 With this mod, that's not the case anymore!